Central bank liquidity swap

-Central bank liquidity swap is a type of currency swap used by a country's central bank to provide liquidity of its currency to another country's central bank.
+Central bank liquidity swap, known as a swap line, is a type of currency swap used by a country's central bank to provide liquidity of its currency to another country's central bank.
 In a liquidity swap, the lending central bank uses its currency to buy the currency of another borrowing central bank at the market exchange rate, and agrees to sell the borrower's currency back at a rate that reflects the interest accrued on the loan.
 The borrower's currency serves as collateral.

 Swap line prehistory

 Avatars of the later currency swap lines first appeared in the period 1880–1920, when central banks exchanged gold reserves at need; but the first actual currency swap lines (between eight central banks) were set up in the 1960s: they were activated and used by three jurisdictions, the Bank of England, the Bank of Canada, and the US.
-The swap lines were briefly re-established in the wake of 9/11, but only became of global importance with the onset of the financial crisis of 2007–2008.
+The swap lines were briefly re-established after the September 11 attacks, but only became of global importance during the 2008 financial crisis.